 On this day trip from Naples, you will be provided with one otherworldly kind of adventure!
-Travel from Naples to one of the largest islands in the Gulf of Naples, and lunch with your travel companions.
+Travel from Naples to one of the most beautiful islands in Italy, and lunch with your travel companions.
 This volcanic island is surrounded by the Mediterranean sea, with ocean views that stretch as far as the eye can see!

 Italy is very safe for travellers and violent crime is rare.
 However, you do need to take some precautions.
 Italy is generally safe, we will help prepare you for your visit so that you can keep yourself and your important things safe when in Italy!